pwasiewicz/flockingbirds/README.md

 ```

 ## Configurator
-If you are not familiar with command lines, you can use GUI layer that generates proper command line arguments and run programs.
+If you are not familiar with command lines, you can use GUI layer that generates proper command line arguments and run simulation.
 With GUI you can also save/load own configurations.